Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: FIRE-2: methods and caveats

 All FIRE-2 cosmological simulations zoom in on a selected region at high resolution, embedded within a lower-resolution cosmological background \citep[see][]{Onorbe2014}.
-We first ran low-resolution dark-matter-only simulations within uniform-resolution cosmological boxes, then we selected regions of interest at $z\!=\!0$ (or at higher redshifts for the \textit{Massive Halo} and \textit{High-Redshift} suites).
-We then chose a region centered on one halo (or a pair of halos) of interest.
-For most FIRE-2 simulations, this region extends $4 - 8 \Rthm$ around the halo(s), where $\Rthm$ is the radius within which the mean density of the halo is 200 times the mean matter density of the Universe.
+We first ran low-resolution dark-matter-only simulations within uniform-resolution cosmological boxes, then we selected regions of interest at $z\!=\!0$ for the \textit{Core} suite, $z\!=\!1$ for the \textit{Massive Halo} suite or $z\!=\!5$ for the \textit{High Redshift} suite.
+We then chose a spherical volume centered on one halo (or a pair of halos) of interest.
+For most FIRE-2 simulations, this region extends $4 - 8 \Rthm$ around the halo(s), where $\Rthm$ is the radius within which the mean density of the halo is 200 times the mean matter density of the universe.
 We then traced the particles in this region back to $z \approx 99$ and regenerated the encompassing convex hull at high resolution using \textsc{MUSIC} \citep{HahnAbel2011}.
-We re-simulated the zoom-in region at high resolution, including dark matter, gas, and star formation, while the lower-resolution cosmological box that encompasses it contains only dark matter at low resolution.
-The primary halo(s) in each zoom-in region have zero contamination from low-resolution dark matter out to at least $\Rthm$ and typically much farther.
+We resimulated the zoom-in region at high resolution, including dark matter, gas, and star formation, while the lower-resolution cosmological box that encompasses it contains only dark matter at low resolution.
+As a result of using a convex hull to set/encompass the initial-condition volume (to help ensure its regularity and smoothness), the geometry of the zoom-in region at lower redshifts can be irregular and nonspherical.
+By design, the primary halo(s) in each zoom-in region have zero contamination from low-resolution dark matter out to at least $\Rthm$ and typically much farther.